 Dr. Rollins began his tenure at the University of Louisville in January of 2014.
 He teaches the required Foundations of Public Administration Theory course for the Department of Urban and Public Affairs as well as Organizational Behavior and Strategic Management and Leadership.
 He is most proud of his Social Equity in the Public Sector and Cultural Competency in Action courses, which allow him to infuse his interdisciplinary background into meaningful academic, social, and political discourse.
 In particular, these courses provide a framework for examining factors related to discrimination as well as classism, racism, and sexism in terms of political history, power, stereotyped perceptions and practices across society, and amongst groups and individuals.

-CULTURAL COMPETENCY RELATED RESEARCH
+SOCIAL JUSTICE IN ACTION

 Dr. Rollins has presented his research at numerous regional and national conferences that include: American Society of Public Administration: Social Equity Leadership Conference (Nashville, 2015) “A Comparison of Cultural Competency Attributes to Recognition Theory Self-Formation Axes: Evidence for Enhancing Public Administration Scholarship and Practice,” the Urban Affairs Association (Miami, 2015) on “Gauging the Support for Traditional Public Schools: Is the 'School Choice Model' the Solution for Urban Education,” and The National Conference of Black Political Scientists (Las Vegas, 2012) “Expanding the Myth of the American Republic: The Campaign Rhetoric of Barack Obama.”